-Every child diagnosed with attention deficit hyperactivity disorder (ADHD) should be involved in his own treatment plan.
+Every child diagnosed with attention deficit hyperactivity disorder (ADHD) should be involved in their own treatment plan.
 For most kids, that treatment involves medication.

-From the start, your child should understand what ADHD is, how it affects him, and how his medicine helps his symptoms.
-He should also know what his treatment plan is and how it works.
+From the start, your child should understand what ADHD is, how it affects them, and how their medicine helps their symptoms.
+They should also know what their treatment plan is and how it works.

 Kids who feel involved are more likely to take their medication as prescribed.
 They may also be more aware of their symptoms.
 They’ll know when something changes or if a treatment isn’t working as it should.

 Every child is different.
 Many ADHD experts think it’s best for you, not your child, to dispense pills each day as long as they are living with you.

 If your child is in middle school or high school, you may want to let them take their medication on their own.
 It’s still best for you to monitor how many pills are in the bottle, and watch to see that they take them as prescribed.

 If they manages that well, they may be ready to take pills without supervision.
 You know your child best, but talk to their doctor and other people involved in their ADHD treatment, like therapists and teachers, before you make that call.

 If you decide it’s time to let them manage their meds, make sure they understand these key things before you hand over the pill bottles:

 They have to take ADHD medication as prescribed.
 More is not necessarily better.
 Make sure they know it may be dangerous to increase the dose without talking to their doctor.

 Research shows that most college students who take ADHD medication are more likely to take it as prescribed during the weekdays, when they’re studying.
 On the weekends, they may skip it.
 For some people, this can make symptoms worse.
 That can make it harder to study or do tasks that require concentration.
 It can even increase the odds they’ll engage in risky behavior.
 If they think they don’t need as much medication, or is ready to go off it altogether, they should talk to their doctor before making any changes.